afondiel/computer-science-notebook/ai/ml-notes/deep-learning-notes/neural-nets-architecture-notes.md

 - input layer size : 28x28 = 784 pixels
 - hidden layer size : ??
 - ouput layer size : 10 classes
+**Learning Process**
+- by tuning the hyperparameters we can configure the the complexity of the model
+- the deeper the NN the higher the capacity to learn

 Link :
 - [MNIST](https://github.com/afondiel/research-notes/blob/master/ai/ml-notes/deep-learning-notes/neural-nets/MNIST%20Image%20Recognition.ipynb)
 ## CONVOLUTIONAL NEURAL NETWORK (CNN)
 Overview :
 - extract features from image
+- fast computation comparing to a regular NN
+  - No limitation and high accuracy
 - Ideal for image classification
-- for complex images/informations ?
+- for complex images

 Application :
 - Face recognition
 - object detection
+- NLP
 - sign traffic/self-driving cars
 - correlation problems : cross correlation/auto correlation issues
+- used as linear filter ?

-Architecture
+### Architecture

 - CNN process: